justin-zhu1018/mern-stack-template-clone/README.md

 `npm install --save bootstrap`<br />
 `npm install --save reactstrap react react-dom`<br /><br />

-Alternatively, you can try to clone this project and run `npm install`.
-Apparently that should work too. <br />
+<b>Alternatively</b>, you can clone this project and in your local terminal in your project, run `npm install`.
+This way to download all node dependencies that I used worked for me.
+Please to restart your VS Code or whatever IDE so that concurrently colors can be applied.<br />

 ## Available Scripts